 - Learn about PICH themes through project work.

-- Complete the structured reflective portfolio.
+- Complete the structured reflective portfolio and submit by June 2022 to receive accreditation.

 What you need to do to complete the course